yukaary/go-docker-dns/README.md

 ```

 Start this program.
-* You need be a root because the port 53 is well-known.
+* You need to be a root because the port 53 is well-known.
 * When DNSMasq is activate, it will fail to bind a port 53.

 ```
-$ go install github.com/yukaary/go-docker-dns
+$ go get github.com/yukaary/go-docker-dns
 $ sudo su
 $ export GOROOT=/usr/local/go
 $ export GOPATH=/home/xxxx/go